KMaciejewski/dependency-injection/README.md

 Profiles allow to control Spring application to run in different configuration, ie. different data sources configuration like H2 for development profile and Oracle databases for production profile.

+### Default profile
+Tell Spring which profile to use in case none specified in application properties.